Printed Circuit Board Safety

 Circuit Board Safety Tips

-- Handle solder diligently with care
+- Handle solder diligently, as well as, with care

 - Clutter free workstations

 - Appropriate temperatures

 - Do not put cookies or food through reflow oven (just checking if you are reading this)

 - Check all connections